 Cogen currently serves on the Adventure Science Center Board of Directors and Executive Committee, the Fifth Third Advisory Board, the Nashville Chamber of Commerce Board and Audit and Finance Committee, the T.J.
 Martell Board and the Partnership 20/20 Lead Investor Group.

-The graduate of Old Dominion University resides in Franklin, Tenn., with his wife, their three children and their dog.
+The graduate of Old Dominion University resides in Franklin, Tennessee, with his wife and their dog while their three children attend college.